 We first heard “Orbits” with Miles, and this new take is nearly unrecognizable, transformed by a halting horn chart, while the middle section slips into a soulful groove as Wayne emits overblown growls.
 “Angola” builds to a monolithic piano vamp (Brad Mehldau) and has a lot of percussive color from Shorter’s old Weather Report mate Alex Acuna, a key contributor to other tracks as well.

 The classical pieces further enrich Alegria’s travelogue, especially “Bachianas Brasileiras No. 5”.
-The arrangement alternates a sultry sax-bass-percussion section with an elegant cello-ensemble portrait of the Bach-ish theme.
+The arrangement alternates a sax-bass-percussion section with a cello-ensemble portrait of the Bach-ish theme.
 “Serenata” and “Vendiendo Alegria” work towards melodic and textural epiphanies, especially the velvety closing curtain of the latter.
 My favorite track is the “12th Century Carol”, draped in evocative brass harmonies and sensual percussion.
-Rather than being a postmodern forced marriage of genres, it sews elements from distant times and places into a new quilt without any cut and paste feel, much like the rest of the album does.
+Rather than being a forced marriage of genres, it sews elements from distant times and places into a new quilt without any cut and paste feel, much like the rest of the album does.